Japanese destroyer Umikaze (1936): Operational history

 Umikaze went into dock at Sasebo in November, where her “X” turret was removed and replaced by additional Type 96 anti-aircraft guns.
 She returned to active duty at the end of December, escorting a troop convoy to Truk, and then patrolling out of Saipan from mid-January 1944.
 On 1 February 1944, while escorting a convoy from Saipan to Truk, Umikaze was torpedoed and sunk by the submarine off the southern entrance to Truk Atoll.
-She sank slowly, allowing for 215 survivors, with 50 crewmen lost.
+She sank slowly, allowing 215 survivors to escape, with 50 crewmen lost.

 She was removed from the navy list on 31 March 1944.